 Stillwater River Fishing Report

-The Stillwater is now too low to float without a lot of dragging your raft.
+The Stillwater is now generally too low to float without a lot of dragging your raft a whole lot.
+If flows were 425+, it would be because of rain and the river would likely be muddy.
 If we decided to do it, we’d run from Swinging Bridge to Fireman’s Point and plan to wade fish every good riffle corner.
-Water temps are yo-yoing hugely here, with cold temps first thing in the morning and temps over 72 in late afternoon, so fishing that midmorning to midafternoon sweet spot is key.
+Afternoon fishing will be best, though you might tie into a run-up brown from the Yellowstone on a streamer earlier.

 The plus side of the low flows will be low traffic.
-You won’t see anybody but fishing guides and maybe a few kayakers at these flows.
+You won’t see anybody but 1-2 fishing guides at such low flows.

 Learn more about fishing the Stillwater River.